theo-armour/theo-armour.github.io/posts/ageism.md

 ### Do you feel younger people harbor negative stereotypes about older people in San Francisco?
 Why or why not?

-Are positive and negative valid attributes for stereotypes? ;-)
+Are 'positive' and 'negative' valid attributes for stereotypes?
+Is there such a thing as a 'good' stereotype? ;-)

-Yes. and

-The 25 to 50s
+Yes. and the 25 to 50s:

 * unconscious of the elderly
 * treat elderly as invisible